xwiki/xwiki-docker/README.md

 # Support

 * If you wish to raise an issue or an idea of improvement use [XWiki Docker JIRA project](http://jira.xwiki.org/browse/XDOCKER)
-* If you have questions, use the [XWiki Users Mailing List/Forum](http://dev.xwiki.org/xwiki/bin/view/Community/MailingLists)
+* If you have questions, use the [XWiki Users Mailing List/Forum](http://dev.xwiki.org/xwiki/bin/view/Community/MailingLists) or use the [XWiki IRC channel](http://dev.xwiki.org/xwiki/bin/view/Community/IRC)

 # Contribute